Top of the page

 The court may also award temporary custody of children to you, along with child support, spousal support, and use of the home and car along with the protective order.
 The court may be able to order the batterer to pay your legal costs and fees.
 As a victim of a crime, you may also be eligible for additional financial support from the court.

-Batterer intervention programs may be available in some areas.
+Provinces may require that abusers attend batterer intervention programs.
 These programs try to make abusers accountable for their behaviour and educate them about healthy alternatives to their abuse.
 Batterer intervention programs report varying degrees of success, although so far, studies have not verified that success.
-Most experts believe that batterer programs are most effective when the abuser recognizes that his or her behaviour is abusive, and wants to change.footnote 4
+Most experts believe that batterer programs are most effective when the abuser recognizes that their behaviour is abusive and wants to change.

 If you answered yes to any of these questions, you might be in an abusive relationship.
 Talk to your parents or another adult family member, a school counsellor, or teacher.
-Or you can get help from the Kids Help Phone at 1-800-668-6868.
+Or you can call Kids Help Phone at 1-800-668-6868.

 Remember, you're not alone.
 Talking really does help.
 And without help, the violence will only get worse.

-Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineBrian D. O'Brien MD - Internal MedicineKathleen Romito MD - Family MedicineChristine R. Maldonado PhD - Behavioral HealthBrigid McCaw MD, MS, MPH, FACP - Family Violence Prevention
+Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineKathleen Romito MD - Family MedicineChristine R. Maldonado PhD - Behavioral HealthBrigid McCaw MD, MS, MPH, FACP - Family Violence Prevention

 Author: Healthwise Staff

-Medical Review:Adam Husney MD - Family Medicine & Brian D. O'Brien MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Christine R. Maldonado PhD - Behavioral Health & Brigid McCaw MD, MS, MPH, FACP - Family Violence Prevention
+Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Christine R. Maldonado PhD - Behavioral Health & Brigid McCaw MD, MS, MPH, FACP - Family Violence Prevention

 To learn more about Healthwise, visit Healthwise.org.